shiroyapravin/Sigma_Web_Development_by-CodeWithHarry/README.md

 - **Inserting & Removing Elements using JS**
 - **DOM Properties**

+## Video 72
+- Solution video of Exercise No. 12

 ### CMD lines to push it on GitHub
 git status              --> to check <br>
 git add .               --> to add all files <br>